lull-app/default-profile-changer/README.md

 This will:
 - Watch and rebuild the plugin and server automatically.
 - Restart the Stream Deck plugin for easy testing.

-## 📜 License

-MIT License — free for personal and commercial use.